SSD Vs HDD - Evaluating Premises of Most Popular Storage Solutions

 The average booting time of an SSD-equipped laptop running Windows 10 is about 13-15 seconds.

 In the case of an HDD that is at least 30 seconds, even when the machine has been freshly formatted.
 For a laptop that has been in use for 2-3 years, booting from HDD can take ages.
-Of course, a lot depends on how many programs are
+Of course, a lot depends on how many programs are starting up besides the OS.

 There are plenty of YouTube videos that show SSD vs HDD booting comparisons.
 While the HDD is yet to make its way past the splash screen, the SSD machine is ready for work.